nylas/sync-engine/README.md

 All of the todos are in [the Asana workspace](https://app.asana.com/0/4983727800919/4983727800919).

 The Inbox platform currenly consists of two parts: the Python web server and the Javascript browser client.
 They communicate mostly over a custom JSON-RPC inspired websocket protocol.

+Before you look at the code, please go read ["Worse is Better"](http://www.jwz.org/doc/worse-is-better.html).
+We are trying to ship a product here!

 The server usually runs on EC2.
 Here's how you get it started.